jamesfalkner/brms-coolstore-demo/README.md

 JBoss BRMS Suite Cool Store Demo with AngularJS & Patternfly
 ================================
-This is a retail web store demo where you will find rules, decision tables, events, and a ruleflow that is leveraged by a single page Angular-based application and protected by [KeyCloak](http://keycloak.jboss.org).
+This is a retail web store demo where you will find rules, decision tables, events, and a ruleflow that is accessed by a single page [Angular JS](https://angularjs.org)-based application, protected by [KeyCloak](http://keycloak.jboss.org), whose UX is driven primarily by the patterns and best practices from [PatternFly](https://patternfly.org).
+The demo is a remake of the [JBoss Developer Cool Store Vaadin-based Demo](https://github.com/jbossdemocentral/brms-coolstore-demo).

 The web application is a WAR built using the JBoss BRMS generated project as a dependency, providing an example project showing how developers can focus on the application code while the business analysts can focus on rules, events, and ruleflows in the JBoss BRMS product web based dashboard.

-The single page app is housed within the WAR and is built with [AngularJS](https://angularjs.org) and [PatternFly](https://patternfly.org).

 This demo is built with, contained by and executed using [Docker](https://docker.com).